cmp-202/ssh2shell/README.md

 * When tunnelling each host has its own connection parameters, commands, command handlers, event handlers and debug or verbose settings.
 * Supports `sudo`, `sudo su` and `su user` commands.
-* Supports changeing default promt matching regular expressions for different prompt requiements
+* Supports changing default prompt matching regular expressions for different prompt requirements
 * Ability to respond to prompts resulting from a command as it is being run.
 * Ability to check the last command and conditions within the response text before the next command is run.
 * Performing actions based on a command run and the response received.
   Things like adding or removing commands, responding using stream.write() or processing the command response text.
-* See progress messages, messages you define, error messages, debug messages of script process or verbose output of responses from the host.
+* See progress messages, messages you define, error messages and debug messages of script process or verbose output of responses from the host.
-* Acces to full session response text in the end event triggered when each host connection is closed.
+* Access to full session response text in the end event triggered when each host connection is closed.
-* Run notification commands that are processed either as messages to the full session text only or messages outputed to your console only.
+* Run notification commands that are processed either as messages to the full session text only or messages outputted to your console only.
 * Add event handlers either to the class instance or define them within host object.
 * Create bash scripts on the fly, run them and remove them.
 * Server SSH fingerprint validation.